-The Elektrostrostopanstva na Makedonija (ESM), later named EVN Macedonia was bought out by EVN Group from Austria in 2006.
+The Elektrostrostopanstva na Makedonija (ESM), later named EVN Macedonia, was bought out by EVN Group from Austria in 2006.
 EVN Macedonia is 10% state-owned and 90% privately owned by EVN Group.
-While the company focuses predominantly on electricity distribution and Supply, it also owns 11 small hydroelectric power plants.
-The company has 19 Customer Energy Centers throughout the country and one Central Customer Relations Center comprising of call center and complaints management center.
+While the company focuses predominantly on electricity distribution and supply, it also owns 11 small hydroelectric plants for power generation.
+The company has 19 Customer Energy Centers throughout the country and one Central Customer Relations Center comprising of a call center and complaints management center.1

-Bring your child to work day at EVN Macedonia.
-Photo credit: Ellen Dragotto, USAID
+Bring Your Daughter to Work Day at EVN Macedonia.
+Photo credit: Ellen Dragotto, USAID.